 Data is a new requirement in this world and communities all across the country are digging in to see what they can do to improve the quality of life for their residents.
 Leaders need to baseline data values for programs, set goals, and report on improvements over time.

 Here at mySidewalk, we exist to empower the changemakers doing important work to improve communities everywhere.
 To help you target your community’s specific needs, we're offering a limited-time free trial of Seek, our data access tool, so you can skip the data science and get right to the data.
 We've curated billions of data points to deliver accurate, local, and specific information to you without the traditional nonsense of downloading, cleaning and cross-checking.
 Plus, we made it easy to search all that data for what you need and export it to wherever you need it.

 We've created an ARPA Guide in Seek that will suggest data indicators as a way to assist you in identifying and targeting your community’s needs when spending funds.
 Look for the American Rescue Plan Act (ARPA) Guide on the home tab to start exploring!

 Your community’s ARPA-related needs will vary, so make sure to look for additional sources and resources as you move forward.
 The Guide in Seek is a starting point as you work to measure, rebuild, and report on the progress of your community’s recovery efforts.**

 Healthy, thriving communities start with great data.
-That's why we’ve built the world’s most comprehensive community data library to power our tools, with over 1 billion data points from more than 40 sources, formatted for purpose, organized, and ready to use—all in one place.
+That's why we’ve built the world’s most comprehensive community data library to power our tools, with over 2.2 billion data points formatted for purpose, organized, and ready to use—all in one place.